dseguy/changedBehavior/behavior/ternaryAssociativity.rst

-The update forces the code to use parenthesis, and set the priorities between the operators explicitely.
+The update forces the code to use parenthesis, and set the priorities between the operators explicitly.